Restricting Entries to All-Pay Contests: Posterior Beliefs

 Although the same player's posterior beliefs about different opponents' abilities are correlated, different players' posterior beliefs about the same player's ability are independent, i.e., $\beta_i(a_j \mid s, a_i)$ and $\beta_k(a_j \mid s, a_k)$ are independent for any $i\neq j\neq k\in \mathcal{I}$.
 More generally, $\beta_i(a_{-i}\mid s,a_i)$ is independent of $\beta_j(a_{-j}\mid s,a_j)$, for any admitted players $i\neq j$.
 This independence helps to simplify the analysis.

 \begin{example} We now give an example with $n_2=2$ to illustrate the posterior beliefs derived in Proposition \ref{prop_post_belief}.
 When $n_2=2$, for any player $i\neq j \in \mathcal{I}$,

-{The case $a_j=a_i$, whose Lebesgue measure is $0$, can be defined arbitrarily.} Figure \ref{Fig_Comparison Beliefs} shows the comparison between a uniform prior belief and its corresponding posterior beliefs based on different values of $a_i$ with $n_1=5, n_2=2$.
-As shown in equation \eqref{eq_poster_n_2=2_example}, when $a_j>a_i$, the posterior density is the prior density divided by a constant independent of $a_j$.
+Figure \ref{Fig_Comparison Beliefs} shows the comparison between a uniform prior belief and its corresponding posterior beliefs based on different values of $a_i$ with $n_1=5, n_2=2$.
 Since we assume a uniform prior, when $a_j>a_i$, the posterior density becomes a constant.
-Interestingly, the posterior density has a jump at $a_j=a_i$.
+Observe that the posterior density is not differentiable at $a_j=a_i$, i.e., there is a jump of the derivative of posterior density at $a_j=a_i$.
 The amount of this jump can measure the impact of the admission signal on players' posterior beliefs.
 It is not monotone in $a_i$ in general.
 One way to think about this is that the admission signal has little impact on the two extreme players with $a_i=0$ or $a_i=1$ since they know their abilities are lower or higher than any other players.
-On the other hand, our numerical results (see Appendix \ref{sec_appendix:numerical}) suggest that the amount of this jump is non-increasing in $n_2$.
+On the other hand, our results (see Appendix \ref{sec_appendix:numerical}) suggest that the amount of this jump is non-increasing in $n_2$.
 This is also intuitive because the closer $n_2$ and $n_1$ are, the less the impact on players' posterior beliefs.
 One extreme case is $n_2=n_1$, where the posterior beliefs are the same as prior beliefs and there is no jump in this situation.

-Another observation from the posterior CDF is that no matter what value $a_i$ takes, once advancing to the contest, player $i$ always perceives her opponent stronger compared to her prior belief, i.e., $\: \Pr_{A_j\sim \beta_i(\cdot \mid s, a_i)}\left(A_j > a_j\right) > \Pr_{A_j \sim f(\cdot)}\left(A_j > a_j\right), \forall a_j \in (0,1)$.
+Another observation from the posterior CDF is that no matter what value $a_i$ takes, once advancing to the contest, player $i$ always perceives her opponent stronger compared to her prior belief, i.e., $\: \Pr_{A_j\sim \beta_i(\cdot \mid s, a_i)}\left(A_j > a_j\right) > \Pr_{A_j \sim f(\cdot)}\left(A_j > a_j\right), \forall a_j \in [0,1]$.
 In fact, this observation is true in general as stated in the following proposition.

 \end{example}